 Kitizen Science will not be operating clinics ourselves, but partnering with those who do in order to document their work and conduct impact assessments.
 Our community of volunteers will be both local and global thanks to the internet, so you can participate whether or not you live near a study site.
 See more about how our program works.

 Kitizen Science is in its beta stage in 2019 and 2020.
 We are conducting three validation/pilot studies to ensure that our assumptions and methods have been vetted to produce high quality data.
 Our first validation study, testing the accuracy of volunteers in matching cats in smart phone photos, ran during summer and autumn 2019.
 Our second validation study, testing our online workflow for processing cat photo submissions, ran in spring and summer 2020.
-Our third and final study, a pilot of both the field and online components of our program, completed fieldwork in summer 2020, and will available to online volunteers in late 2020.
+Our third and final study, a pilot of both the field and online components of our program, completed fieldwork in summer 2020, and will available to online volunteers in early 2021.

 We will be ready to start collaborating with spay/neuter organizations in 2021.
 Our win at the 2020 Innovation Showdown will allow us to monitor 2 locations for 6 years without cost to those groups.
 Are you interested in partnering with us?